Ivorforce/rxwidgets/README.md

 This package adds functionality useful for making [ReactiveX](https://rxpy.readthedocs.io) powered [ipywidgets](https://ipywidgets.readthedocs.io/en/latest/).

+Note that this package is in its Beta stage and may change interfaces slightly before a 1.0 release.

 # Installation

-Run `poetry add --dev git@github.com:Ivorforce/rxwidgets.git`
+Run `poetry add git@github.com:Ivorforce/rxwidgets.git`

 # Usage